Julia Gasper: English Democrats: 2014–2016

-In May, Gasper stood as the English Democrats' candidate for the South East England region in the European Parliament elections, gaining the votes of 0.76% of the electorate (17,771 votes).
-Following the resignation of the Labour councillor for Quarry and Risinghurst on the Oxford City Council, Gasper stood as the English Democrats' candidate for the seat, coming last with 43 votes.

-After this failure, Gasper returned to her blog to argue there were "far too many homosexual comedians on TV", focusing her criticism on Graham Norton, "the horrid little Alan Carr", and "the unctuous Stephen Fry [...] portly, preening and self-satisfied."
-She also posted that homosexuals were not persecuted anywhere in the world and that claims to the contrary, such as those regarding the murders of Matthew Shepard and David Kato, were "fraudulent".
-Pink News, she said, operated as a "mafia" and had placed the actor Rupert Everett on its "hit list", forcing him to obtain police protection.
-In October 2014, Pink News founder Benjamin Cohen claimed this constituted libel and threatened legal action against her.
-Gasper responded that she did not simply stand by what she had said, but that she was "proud of it and I have morality on my side".
-The day after singer David Bowie died in January 2016, she posted on her blog that he was a "famous queer Nazi", adding her view that there was "a remarkable affinity" between Nazism and the LGBT rights movement.
-The following month she used Twitter to complain that Oxford University's Bodleian Library had tweeted in support of LGBT History Month; in her message, she stated that it was "a disgrace to Oxford" and that "this unsavoury paedophile movement should have no publicity or promotion from any university."
+Later in May, Gasper blogged that there were "far too many homosexual comedians on TV", focusing her criticism on Graham Norton, "the horrid little" Alan Carr, and "the unctuous" Stephen Fry.
+She also claimed that homosexuals were not persecuted anywhere in the world and that evidence to the contrary, such as the murders of Matthew Shepard and David Kato, was "fraudulent".
+PinkNews, she wrote, was a "mafia" that had placed the actor Rupert Everett on its "hit list", forcing him to obtain police protection.
+In October 2014, PinkNews founder Benjamin Cohen claimed that this constituted libel and threatened legal action.
+Gasper responded by reiterating her claims, stating that she was "proud" of her statements, adding: "I have morality on my side".

-Gasper retained her seat as parish councillor for Risinghurst and Sandhills at the 2016 United Kingdom local elections.

-In February 2017, she again attracted attention after posting images of Jimmy Savile and Peter Jaconelli to her blog along with the caption "what could be more suitable for annual LGBT History Month than this heart-warming picture of two of Britain's most inveterate paedophiles hand in hand".
+After singer David Bowie died in January 2016, Gasper blogged that he was a "famous queer Nazi" and that there was "a remarkable affinity" between Nazism and LGBT rights activism.
+The following month she criticised Oxford University's Bodleian Library for celebrating LGBT History Month; Gasper called this "a disgrace to Oxford" and maintained that "this unsavoury paedophile movement should have no publicity or promotion from any university."
+In February 2017, she again attracted attention after posting images of Jimmy Savile and Peter Jaconelli to her blog alongside the caption: "what could be more suitable for annual LGBT History Month than this heart-warming picture of two of Britain's most inveterate paedophiles hand in hand".

-Commenting in an article in Cherwell, Samuel Rutishauser-Mills questioned why the media bothered reporting on Gasper's anti-LGBT comments, noting that as a parish councillor her "political significance is tenuous... and scarcely newsworthy or interesting."
-He warned that excessive coverage of such opinions was counterproductive to the advancement of LGBT rights, by making "extreme homophobia" seem more commonplace than it really is.
+Commenting in a Cherwell article, Samuel Rutishauser-Mills questioned why the media reported on Gasper's anti-LGBT comments, noting that as a parish councillor her "political significance is tenuous... and scarcely newsworthy or interesting."
+He argued that excessive coverage of such opinions made "extreme homophobia" seem more commonplace than it really is.